 View the full Nodes List

-It's very easy to get started on Zello.
+It's very easy to get set up on Zello.
 If you have a smartphone or tablet download the app for free and then set up a Zello account.
 Search for the "Southern Ireland Repeater Network" channel, add it to your channels and call a moderator to grant you access.
+If none of our moderators are available send an email directly to Hugh EI2HI "ei2hi.ie at gmail.com"

 You can also scan the QR code that is shown on our Zello page... https://zello.com/channels/k/e8Tb1

-The same moderator structure as used in network radio is in place just add as a friend and you will be trusted as a friend and have full access to most of EI on RF!
+The same moderator structure as used in network radio is in place just add as a friend and you will be trusted as a friend and have full access to our RF network.

 As these are RF amateur repeaters it will be obviously for licensed Radio Amateurs only though non licensed operators can listen.